Topics of Interest

 Power Management circuits and design techniques including DC-DC converters, control and management circuits, linear regulators, wireless power transfer, and other methods for improvements in overall system efficiency and performance.

-Data Converters of all types enabled by new techniques, architectures, or technologies.
+Data Converters including but not limited to ADCs, DACs, time-to-digital converters, digital-to-time converters, and frequency-to-digital converters of all types enabled by new techniques, architectures, or technologies.

 Wireless Transceivers and RF/mm-Wave Circuits for low-power, energy-efficient and high performance wireless links, biomedical and sensing networks, IoT applications, cellular connectivity including M2M applications (LTE-M, NB-IoT), emerging broadband and MIMO networks (5G, WLAN), vehicle-to-vehicle (V2V), millimeter-wave & THz systems (radar, sensing and imaging), frequency synthesis and LO generation.